Office of the Dean of the Conservatory

 Returning Winds and Brass Students audition at the end of each semester.

-All auditioning students can expect to receive email communications over the summer months, containing audition information.
+All auditioning students can expect to receive email communications over the summer months that contain audition information.
 This will include day, time, location, specific instructions, and musical excerpts.

 New students are introduced to music opportunities during Orientation.
 Check your Orientation schedule for details.
 Students can meet faculty and student groups and learn about applied study programs, as well as large and small ensemble opportunities.